shinyorg/shiny/input/docs/nodi.md

 Title: Using Shiny without Dependency Injection
 ---

 Using Shiny without dependency injection is not only possible, it is quite easy to do.
 Do also you like the old plugin style of CrossPlugin.Current?
-Than you've come to the right document
+Then you've come to the right document

  Shiny offer a couple different ways of accomplishing this